kernelci/kernelci-core/doc/collection-upload.rst

  :resheader Content-Type: Will be ``application/json; charset=UTF-8``.

- :status 200: The request has been processed.
+ :status 200: The file has been saved and the old one overwritten.
+ :status 201: The file has been saved.
  :status 400: Provided request is not valid.
  :status 403: Not authorized to perform the operation.
  :status 415: Wrong content type.